AdarshMishra-IITD/AdarshMishra-IITD/README.md

 - 👋 Hi, I’m @Adarsh Mishra
-- 👀 I’m interested in learning new skills
+- 👀 Passionate about making a career in the field of Data Science and Operations Research
-- 🌱 I’m currently learning new skills in data analytics
+- 🌱 As a fresher, always enthusiastic to learn, eager to accept new challenges and converting them into opportunities.
 - 📫 Reach me at adarshmishraoffi@rediffmail.com

 <!---